Apocalyptic and post-apocalyptic fiction: Films and television

-The film 28 Days Later (2002) and its sequels 28 Weeks Later (2007) and 28 Years Later (2025) revolve around a virus in Britain that turns anyone infected into a mindlessly violent psychotic, though still alive and not undead, in a variation of the classic zombie theme.
+The film 28 Days Later (2002) and its sequels 28 Weeks Later (2007), 28 Years Later (2025) and 28 Years Later: The Bone Temple (2026) revolve around a virus in Britain that turns anyone infected into a mindlessly violent psychotic, though still alive and not undead, in a variation of the classic zombie theme.
 This also makes the infected more dangerous, as they can run very quickly and their bodies are not decaying.
 The plot centers on groups of uninfected survivors and a handful of virus carriers who are immune to the effects of the disease.

-In the Reboot series of Planet of the Apes, Will Rodman was a scientist of Gen-Sys who was working on an experimental drug he called ALZ-112 in an effort to save his father, who had been diagnosed with Alzheimer's disease.
+In the reboot series of Planet of the Apes, Will Rodman was a scientist of Gen-Sys who was working on an experimental drug he called ALZ-112 in an effort to save his father, who had been diagnosed with Alzheimer's disease.
 The virus proved a success with ape test subjects by greatly enhancing their intelligence, and managed to cure Rodman's father, but only temporarily, as his body gradually developed antibodies against the virus.
-In order to make an stronger version, ALZ-113 (later dubbed Simian Flu) was created, which proved to be fatal to humans.
+In order to make an stronger version, ALZ-113, later dubbed Simian Flu, was created, which proved to be fatal to humans.
 During the first trial, the virus was accidentally released onto Robert Franklin when Koba kicked off Franklin's breathing mask.
 Franklin was later found dead, but not before he infected Rodman's neighbor Douglas Hunsiker.
 After the apes broke free and escaped to the Muir Woods, an infected Hunsiker went to his job as an airline pilot, triggering the spread of the ALZ-113 across the planet via international flight routes and leading to a worldwide pandemic that destroyed most of humanity.
 Later, the virus mutated, which caused humans to lose their speech capabilities and their advanced intelligence.
 Eventually, the Apes became the new predominant species of Earth, while humanity have regressed into a primitive state.

-In the comedy film Zombieland (2009), a disease mutates most Americans (the rest of the world is not mentioned) and turns them into animal-like creatures hungry for human flesh.
+In the comedy film Zombieland (2009), a disease mutates most Americans and turns them into animal-like creatures hungry for human flesh.
 The story is about a group of people who stick together and try to survive against the zombies.
 Another comedy film, Warm Bodies (2013), adds a romantic twist to its story, as a zombie falls in love with an uninfected woman and protects her from his fellow zombies.